-- 6.5 The CEC Holder shall ensure that hazardous wastes [as defined in the Waste Management Rules, 2021 (WMR)] are segregated from non-hazardous waste.
+- 7.6 The CEC Holder shall ensure that hazardous wastes (as defined in the Waste Management Rules, 2021 [WMR]) are segregated from non-hazardous waste.
 Wastes shall be clearly labelled to include the name, quantity and hazardous characteristics, dated and securely stored in receptacles designed for such waste.
 Commingling of incompatible wastes shall be prevented and the storage area shall allow for inspection to monitor integrity of receptacles and spills or releases.
-Inspection of stored waste onsite shall be conducted on a weekly basis and inspection reports maintained by the CEC Holder and made available to any Inspector upon request; - 6.6 The CEC Holder shall ensure that hazardous waste is not stored onsite for more than 90 days from the time the waste receptacle is full.
-The recovery or disposal of hazardous waste shall be handled by a person with the licenses, permits, trained/certified personnel, facilities, equipment, and insurance to handle such waste; - 6.7 The CEC Holder shall ensure that contaminated materials and substances generated from spill response and spill clean-up are handled as hazardous waste; - 6.8 The CEC Holder shall ensure that empty chemical containers that possess one or more of the characteristics classified as hazardous under Schedule 2 of the WMR are handled as hazardous waste.
-Partially used or unused chemicals discarded as waste shall be secured in their original containers, where practical, and returned to the supplier for recovery or disposal or transferred to a person with the licenses, permits, trained/certified personnel, facilities, equipment, and insurance to handle such waste; - 6.9 The CEC Holder shall ensure that a waste manifest accompanies the hazardous waste from its movement from the site on which it was generated to its final destination where it is subjected to treatment for recovery or disposal.
+Inspection of stored waste onsite shall be conducted on a weekly basis and inspector upon request; - 7.7 The CEC Holder shall ensure that hazardous waste is not stored onsite for more than 90 days from the time the waste receptacle is full.
+The recovery or disposal of hazardous waste shall be handled by a person with the licenses, permits, trained/certified personnel, facilities, equipment, and insurance to handle such waste; - 7.8 The CEC Holder shall ensure that contaminated materials and substances generated from spill response and spill clean-up are handled as hazardous waste; - 7.9 The CEC Holder shall ensure that empty chemical containers that possess one or more of the characteristics classified as hazardous under Schedule 2 of the WMR are handled as hazardous waste.
+Partially used or unused chemicals discarded as waste shall be secured in their original containers, where practical, and returned to the supplier for recovery or disposal or transferred to a person with the licenses, permits, trained/certified personnel, facilities, equipment, and insurance to handle such waste; - 7.10 The CEC Holder shall ensure that a waste manifest accompanies the hazardous waste from its movement from the site on which it was generated to its final destination where it is subjected to treatment for recovery or disposal.
 Manifests shall be in accordance with Part VI of the WMR.